viviRbi/vyNote/readme.md

 20. List some array methods and explain how they work

-21. Explain what “strict mode” does
+21. Explain what Â“strict modeÂ” does

 22. Explain how inheritance works in JS